 FIGURE 6: Another estimation - simulation example showing that while our model gives the right number and size of flat spots, it does not effectively model TCP slow start.
 The worst fit of our model to a real data trace is shown in Figure 7.
-This trace has bursts of data, of similar size, arriving at 15 seconds interval, of the type that is common in automatically refreshed web pages ???
-FDS: this OK now? ???, resulting in a trace with large chunky steps.
-These regular steps are not well captured by our model.
+This trace exhibits properties common in automatically refreshed web pages - here we see approximately equal size bursts of data arriving at regularly spaced times that are 15 seconds apart.